revx0012/Chatbot-Discord/README.md

 - `ruleadd` - Add a new rule using this command.
 Each rule should be enclosed in double quotes, like "Be helpful".
 Rules help define how the bot behaves in interactions.

 ## Commands Explained
-- chatbot: a command which is `chatbot` it setups a channel which your chatbot can only answer respond there instead of other channels, to use it you can do `<@ID> chatbot #channel` You can replace the id in <@ID> with your bot id or just use your bot name like if it is "Chatbot" you can use `@Chatbot chatbot #channel` replace the #channel with the channel where would the bot only respond in.
+- `chatbot`: Use the chatbot command to set up a dedicated channel where your chatbot will exclusively respond.
+You can initiate it by typing `<@ID> chatbot #channel`, replacing <@ID> with your bot's mention or name (e.g., `@Chatbot chatbot #channel`).
-Once you setup the channel you go to the channel you specified and send any messages/question such as "What's your name?" without the prefix it should work.
+- After configuring the channel, navigate to the specified channel and send your messages or questions without the prefix.
+For example, just type "What's your name?"
+The bot will respond accordingly in that designated channel, ensuring organized and focused interactions.

-- restart: Self-explanatory
+- `restart`: Self-explanatory

-- ruleadd: Can't explain much, but you can do `@Yourbot ruleadd "your rule here"`
+- `ruleadd`: Can't explain much, but you can do `@Yourbot ruleadd "your rule here"`